AdobeDocs/journey-optimizer-learn.en/help/overview.md

 ---
 title: Journey Optimizer Videos and Tutorials
-description: This user guide contains videos and tutorials on features and capabilities of Adobe Journey Optimizer.
+description: We’ve got a range of video tutorials to show you how to reap the benefits of Journey Optimizer.
 recommendations: noDisplay, noCatalog
 exl-id: 36e27d56-2255-4d41-961f-f8fd01e2d698
 ---